PioneerCode/pioneer-logs/README.md

 [![Build Status](https://dev.azure.com/pioneer-code/Pioneer%20Logs/_apis/build/status/PioneerCode.pioneer-logs)](https://dev.azure.com/pioneer-code/Pioneer%20Logs/_build/latest?definitionId=3)

-[PioneerCode/pioneer-logs](https://github.com/PioneerCode/pioneer-logs) is a an opinionated abstraction over [Serilog](https://github.com/serilog/serilog) that provides an out of the box solution for error, usage, performance, and diagnostic logging.
+[Pioneer Logs](https://github.com/PioneerCode/pioneer-logs) is a an opinionated abstraction over [Serilog](https://github.com/serilog/serilog) that provides an out of the box solution for error, usage, performance, and diagnostic logging.
 Platform and Framework specific implementation is managed through [Tubs], a predefined set of abstractions that you configure and plug into your application.

 ## ASP.NET Core